Ants aren’t the only pests ready to spoil your picnic.

 Keep your fruit, poultry, fish and meat separate at all times, including while your foods are in the grocery cart, bags and refrigerator.
 While prepping your food, make sure you use separate cutting boards for each food item.

 Put leftovers in shallow containers and refrigerate immediately.
 Do not thaw frozen meats on the counter top.
 Instead, submerge them in cold water, ensuring that you refill with cold water every 30 minutes, or place in the refrigerator for a few days.

 Keeping the four steps above in mind, it’s also important to avoid foods that look or taste unusual and to thoroughly reheat leftovers.

 From norovirus to salmonella, there are many viruses and bacteria that cause food poisoning, and the symptoms are similar for each strain.
 Gastroenteritis, more commonly known as the stomach flu, can be classified by symptoms such as nausea, vomiting, diarrhea and abdominal cramps.

 To prevent the spread of disease, wash your hands frequently, and limit the number of people you come in contact with.

 If your symptoms do not go away within a few days, call your health care provider.
-A trip to the Emergency Department is only absolutely necessary if you feel dehydrated, have a high fever, yellow eyes or skin, blood in your vomit or stool, or if you are experiencing sharp pain.
+A trip to the Emergency Department is recommended if you feel dehydrated, have a high fever, yellow eyes or skin, blood in your vomit or stool, or if you are experiencing sharp pain.

-Connie Scott, MSM, RD, CSSD, is a Registered Dietitian specializing in Diabetes and Nutrition Services at the Lifestyle Health & Fitness Center
+Connie Scott, MS, MSM, RDN is a Registered Dietitian specializing in Diabetes and Nutrition Services at the Lifestyle Health & Fitness Center